Internal Links

 All things considered I am proud of the fact that I am single and have avoided all

-Throughout my life people told me I would not achieve things, simply because I was a very quiet person and never spoke about things if I wasn't totally sure of the facts.
-I was told I was not O Level material (I got 9 in real subjects).
-I was not
+Throughout my young life people told me I would not achieve anything, simply because I was a very quiet person and never spoke about things if I wasn't totally sure of the facts.

 sponsorship for a degree.
-I got both, and left Uni £5,000 in profit in 1980 with a second class honours degree in a REAL subject,
+I got both, and left Uni £5,000 in profit in 1980 with a second class honours degree in a REAL subject, namely

 Electronic Engineering, not the "History of Art" or something plain useless to society.